 We do not provide formal valuations for readers, but we can suggest a number of useful resources.
 You can search our catalogues and databases to get an idea of how common your book is in institutional collections.
 Then, you can consult a CD of records of books sold at auction worldwide (known as 'American Book Prices Current') in the Library.
 We can supply details of local booksellers and auction houses on request.
 Things to think about besides author and publisher are the date, the condition (the value may be lowered by damage), whether it is a first or limited edition, and any indication of previous ownership.

 There is no simple answer!
 Some of the one million books we are responsible for are 'rare' in the sense that they are very valuable: for instance, we have copies of the Gutenberg Bible and the First Folio of Shakespeare.
 Others are rare because they are very scarce or unique — such as the volume containing the first Scottish printing by Chepman and Myllar.

 9. Do you have specialists in particular subject areas?

 Each member of Rare Book Collections staff has particular skills and areas of expertise: for details, see our page about staff, their interests and responsibilities.

 10. What if I come across a book I think you might want?

 The National Library of Scotland does not hold a copy of every book published, but in Rare Book Collections we do try to cover the printed output of books produced in Scotland, written by Scots or which are about things Scottish.
 If you come across a title which you think we might be interested in, please let us know.
-You might find it useful to see our lists of principal additions to the collections to get an idea of the kind of material we purchase.
 We are always very happy to discuss offers of possible donations.

 The following is a website link to a very useful list of FAQs relating to rare books in general: Your old books